sumana-96/event_notification_app/README.md

 # event_notification_app
 a simple web-based application using Ruby on Rails (RoR) that integrates with the iterable.com API.
 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+Clone the app from git
+Go to the project folder
+do 'bundle install'
+start the rails server

-Things you may want to cover:
+Things to cover:

 Module: APIMocker